Melkeydev/go-blueprint/README.md

 </div>

 Go Blueprint is a CLI tool that allows users to spin up a structured Go project.
-It also gives the option to integrate with one of the more popular backend and fronted framewors!
+It also gives the option to integrate with one of the more popular backend and fronted frameworks!

 ### Why Would I use this?